 The HMI board is the heart of the CTR2 system.
 The operator interfaces to it using the color touchscreen display and the rotary encoder mounted in the remote display enclosure.
 It interfaces to the radio I/O and antenna switch controllers through 10-conductor ribbon cables.

 The HMI board comes fully assembled, as shown on the left in the photo below.
 The builder only needs to buy the development boards on the right in the photo, add .1″ pin headers to them, and plug them into the HMI board.
 The final board will look like the lead photo.

 The HMI is based on the Teensy 4.1 development board from PJRC.com along with the Teensy 4 Rev. D audio adapter.
-WiFi is provided by an ESP-8266-01 module.
+WiFi is provided by an ESP-8266-01 module which must be running v1.74 AT firmware.
+I can supply programmed and tested ESP-8266 modules.
 The WiFi module is optional if you don’t plan on using WiFi.